mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/trusted-vs-untrusted-impl.md

 To **set up the HTTPS server and run it**, we'll **implement an Enclave Call (Ecall)**!

-Our HTTPS server is self-signed, which means that we will have to pass four arguments to the Ecall:
+Our HTTPS server is self-signed, which means that we will have to pass two arguments to the Ecall:

-+ **a private key**,
-+ an **associated certificate** that will be used inside the enclave,
 + the **connection port**,
 + and a boolean specifying to **keep the connection alive**.